jimeh/tmuxifier/README.md

 ## Heed My Warning

-Tmuxifier is pretty much an alpha product at this point.
+Tmuxifier is pretty much an alpha product hacked together over a weekend at this point.
 Documentation is sketchy at best, and things might drastically change and/or break.

-If that doesn't put you off, please enjoy Tmuxifier :)
+But if that doesn't put you off, please enjoy Tmuxifier :)

-## Todo
+## Todos

 * Improve Readme.
 * Expand `help` command with details for most commands, rather than just the